Leadership During a Crisis

 In addition, appoint an executive sponsor.
 Pick someone who is also a part of the CMT and interacts with the company’s leadership on a regular basis.
 The sponsor’s role is to provide guidance, remove barriers, and serve as a conduit between the CMT and the A-Team.

-Before you bring the A-Team together for the first time, set a clear mission.
+Before you bring the A-Team together for the first time to play their role in leading during the crisis, set a clear mission.
 Your work from home/return to the office strategy—what Ramp calls Workplace 2020—should be as unique as your organization.
 So, determine up front the problem(s) you’re asking them to solve.

 Set the stage, then ask them to come up with a plan.
 Give them permission to pivot, innovate—and blow things up.
 But be transparent up front.
 Their plan will need to be stress tested against the company’s business objectives, budgets and take into account some of the business decisions you’ve already made at higher levels in the organization.